Tammy-Butcher/test1-rev/docs/Configure Media Features/rev-ai/vbrick-model-context-protocol-mcp-server.md

 >
 > If you do not see a Developer option, make sure you are using Claude desktop and not Claude on the web.

-10. Edit the config file of Claude (or the AI app you choose to use) similar to the code below:
+10. Edit the config file of Claude (or the AI app you choose to use), similar to the code below:

 ```json claude_desktop_config.json
 {